modelverseml/ml_clustering/README.md

 OPTICS overcomes these limitations by ordering data points to represent the clustering structure based on density, without requiring a fixed ε value.

-Key Concepts in OPTICS

-OPTICS uses two important distance measures:
+**OPTICS uses two important distance measures**:

 1. Core Distance:
    - For a point p, the core distance is defined as:

 $$
 \text{core-dist}(p) =